 Aspen España Executive Seminar

-Aspen Institute España will hold the XII Edition of the Aspen España Executive Seminar at the Real Maestranza de Ronda on October 20-23, 2022.
-The seminar, organized in collaboration with the Aspen Institute (USA), will be moderated by Todd Breyfogle, Director of Seminars at the Aspen Institute (USA).
+Aspen Institute España held the XII Edition of the Aspen España Executive Seminar at the Real Maestranza de Ronda on October 20-23, 2022.
+The seminar, organized in collaboration with the Aspen Institute (USA), was moderated by Todd Breyfogle, Director of Seminars at the Aspen Institute (USA).

 Based on classical texts of Western political philosophy and literature, the Aspen España Executive Seminar analyses the values of an open society and the tensions inherent in defining what constitutes such a society.
 These seminars bring together a group of distinguished leaders from different sectors of civil society, providing a pluralistic forum for reflection and debate on the current state and future of democracy, analyzed from the perspective of enduring human values.